Embedded-Focus/embedded-focus-site/content/english/sections/testimonial.md

 ---
 enable: true
-title: "Measurable Impact – What Customers Achieve and Calculate"
+title: "Measurable Impact"
-description: "Efficiency isn't just about smoother workflows—it also translates into real, measurable impact.
-See how my customers benefit, both through real-world results and concrete financial gains."
+description: "Increased efficiency is reflected not only in better processes but also in measurable results.
+Here’s how my clients benefit financially."

 testimonials:
 - name: "Parallel Test Execution"